pippim/pippim.github.io/programs/tim-ta.md

 ### September 16, 2022 Update

-- Running timers can appear in popup windows that launch when large screen (>1200 pixels) is active.
+- Running timers can appear in popup windows that launch when large screen (>1007 pixels) is active.
-- When you move or resize a popup window it restarts the same way next time.
+- When you move or resize a popup window it restarts the same way the next time that Project is run.
 - There are limitations with browsers being able to move to far right and far bottom positions.
 - Running timer task name and remaining time appears in window title bar.
-- "Override" button for task timer to restart/end, +/- time remaining, play/pause.
+- "Override" button for task timer to restart/end,
++/- time remaining, play/pause.
+- When switching on Desktop Notifications, immediately check if browser permission has been granted.
 - A new enhancement has begun to convert version 1.0 of Tim-ta with saved popup window locations and sizes in version 1.1.

+### September 24, 2022 Update

+- Tim-ta conversion to version 1.1 is complete.
+- Development has begun on a dark theme for the popup window.

 ## Tim-ta Version 1.0 Development History